ToriK17/flow-app/README.md

 ### ✨ Why This Exists
 Because I wanted to what I could do in a few nights to expose myself to GO and it's tooling.
 This isn’t a full system, but it reflects my ability to prioritize, learn, and create functional backend architecture for funsies.

-### License
+### 📜 License
 MIT.
-You break it, you buy it.
-Just kidding.
-But also not really.
+Use at your own risk.
+Like gas station sushi.